necote/diariestodata/index.md

   height: '500px'
 ---

 Welcome to the Diaries to Data project.
 This site explains the details involved in making the Michael Field Diaries Loose-Leaf Correspondence visualization.
-Please navigate above to explore the material or go straight to the [visualization](necote.github.io/diariestodata/visualization).
+Please navigate above to explore the material.